jsuarez-dev/PicShare-project/README.md

 .Then, we use FormView Class to re-write the view of "users/signup".
 Then, we use UpdateView Class to re-write the view of "update_profile".
 And we create the "pagination.html" to re-use.

+### Class 23

+In this class we use LoginView and LogoutView class to re-write the views and improve in general the code.
+Also add the file to deploy in Google Cloud.